SemParser: A Semantic Parser for Log Analysis: Introduction

-With precise tokens and semantic information, downstream log analysis applications can examine or interpret data by tracking parameters from a more comprehensive perspective.
-Some previous studies notice the above challenges and attempt to address them. ~\citet{zhang2019robust} assigned weights towards each token based on the TF-IDF value when encoding logs to reveal informative tokens.
-This approach tends to assign the rare word with a high attention weight, but the common technical terms are also illuminating.
+Some studies notice the above limitations and attempt to mitigate them.
+LogRobust~\cite{zhang2019robust} assigned weights towards each token based on the TF-IDF value when encoding logs to reveal informative tokens.
+This approach tends to assign the rare word with a high attention weight, but common technical terms can also be illuminating.
 For semantic mining, Drain~\cite{he2017drain}, LKE~\cite{fu2009execution}, MoLFI~\cite{messaoudi2018search} and SHISO~\cite{mizutani2013incremental} used regular expressions to recognize block ID, IP address, and number when parsing HDFS datasets.
 However, designing human handcrafted rules requires tedious effort and suffers from system migrations.
 It is impossible to exhaust all possibilities, so the rules can only cover a fairly limited part of the logs.
 Besides, these regular expressions cannot distinguish polysemy of parameters.
 For instance, the variable ``200'' refers to the return code if the system makes REST API calls, but it may also represent a thread identifier (TID) in Spark.
-Such serious information omissions and misunderstandings will accumulate as the scale of the parsed logs increases, and ultimately hinder further downstream analysis, making it difficult to accomplish the goal of avoiding incidents and ensuring system reliability.
+Moreover, although text mining approaches~\cite{blei2003latent, he2017unsupervised} try to mine semantics from human language, they cannot understand the variables with specific meaning in log messages.
+As shown in the last log in Figure~\ref{fig:difference}, the serious information omissions and misunderstanding of the erroneous status code ``500'' will accumulate as the scale of the parsed logs increases, and ultimately hinder the further anomaly detection task, making it difficult to accomplish the goal of avoiding incidents and ensuring system reliability.